Plumbing and drains insurance cover

 Should I try to solve a drainage or plumbing problem myself?

-Try and fix the problem yourself and you might find that you not only make matters worse but invalidate your policy too.
+Try to fix the problem yourself and you might find that you not only make matters worse but invalidate your policy too.

 Compare home insurance